USRA-STI/gdt-fermi/docs/missions/fermi/gbm/finders.rst

     glg_poshist_all_170817_v01.fit [==============================] 100.00%

-See :ref:`The FtpFinder Class` for more details on using data finders.
+See :external:ref:`The FtpFinder Class<core-heasarc-finder>` for more details on using data finders.

 Reference/API
 =============